thelolinator2000/ProjectZomboCollabWork/README.md

 # ProjectZomboCollabWork
-This is where me and hamzah and mohsin and zafeer and hopefuly shomail will hopefully work on the game
+This is where me and hamzah and mohsin and zafeer and hopefuly shomail will hopefully work on the game.
+I will make a branch for everyone, everyone will submit there owkr to there nranch and i will merge them later on.